 The reason this particular race of Papuans survived the ravages of the Aborigines was due to the Aborigines having lost the art of sea travel, apparently through degeneration from a higher culture.
 This would have prevented the marauding tribes from traveling across the Bass Strait.

-Anthropologists have dreamt up the fallacy of 40,000 years of Dreamtime and then tried to substantiate their lies by Carbon 14 dating rock art and other organic remains.
+Anthropologists have dreamed up the fallacy of 40,000 years of Aboriginal occupation of Australia, based on very little more than Dreamtime myths, and stories told by the Aborigines themselves.
+What makes this claim suspect is that the Aborigines never had any concept of measured time.
+The scientists then tried to substantiate their claims by Carbon 14 dating rock art and other organic remains.

 This methodology has now been discredited by most responsible scientists, who have labelled it erratic and highly inaccurate.